suleymancalik/stackmob-ios-sdk/OverviewForDocs.md

 <br/>
 ### Why base the new SDK on Core Data?
 Our number one goal is to create a better experience.
-Core Data allows us to place a familiar wrapper around StackMob REST calls and data store API. iOS developers can leverage their existing knowledge of Core Data to quickly integrate StackMob into their applications.
-For those interested in sticking to the REST-based way of making requests, we provide the full data store API as well.
+Core Data allows us to place a familiar wrapper around StackMob REST calls and Datastore API. iOS developers can leverage their existing knowledge of Core Data to quickly integrate StackMob into their applications.
+For those interested in sticking to the REST-based way of making requests, we provide the full Datastore API as well.

 <br/>
 ### Already know Core Data?